nextstrain/augur/paper/paper.md

 Thank you to all of [the open source community members who have contributed to Augur](https://github.com/nextstrain/augur/graphs/contributors).
 Thank you to Dan Fornika from BCCDC Public Health Laboratory for creating the first conda recipe for Augur in Bioconda.
-JH is a Graduate Research Fellow and is supported by the NIH grant NIAID F31AI140714.
+JHu is a Graduate Research Fellow and is supported by the NIH grant NIAID F31AI140714.
-JH is supported by.
+TB is a Pew Biomedical Scholar.
-TRS is supported by.
+RAN is supported by...
-EH is supported by.
+EBH is supported by...
-TB is a Pew Biomedical Scholar and is supported by NIH grants NIGMS R35 GM119774-01, NIAID U19 AI117891-01 and NIAID R01 AI127893-01.
+This work is supported by NIH awards NIGMS R35 GM119774-01, NIAID U19 AI117891-01 and NIAID R01 AI127893-01.
-RAN is supported by NIAID R01 AI127893-01 and institutional core funding.
-EBH is supported by.

 # References